 What is the Apgar score?

 Most term infants make a successful and uneventful transition from living within the womb to the outside world.
-Some will need some medical intervention and very few will require extensive resuscitation.
-A reproducible and rapidly determined rating system is necessary for evaluation the newborn infant.
+Some will need some medical intervention, and very few will require extensive resuscitation.
+A reproducible and rapidly determined rating system is necessary for evaluation of the condition of the newborn infant.
 The Apgar score is a practical method for assessing a neonate.